niteshbalusu11/BOS-Commands-Document/README.md

   - `amount`: Amount you want to probe for
 - Flags:
   - `avoid`: When probing you can set to avoid a node by entering a public key or a specific channel by entering a channel ID.
 You can also avoid multiple nodes/channels by using the avoid flag multiple times.
 You can also use a `bos tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
+  - `avoid-high-fee-routes`: Ignore trying paths with fees greater than specified fees.
+  - `max-fee`: the maximum total fees in sats that you want to use for probing.
   - `out`: Probe out from a specifc peer of yours so the first hop is through that peer.
   - `in`: Enter a pubkey if you want the last hop to be through a specific in peer of the destination node.
   Note: If you enter your pubkey, and you probe it using an out peer and an in peer of yours, it becomes a command that can you simulate a rebalance with.